Cary0502/Cary0502.github/README.md

 <img align="right" width="150" alt="logo" src="https://user-images.githubusercontent.com/5889006/190859553-5b229b4f-c476-4cbd-928f-890f5265ca4c.png">

 ## Self Introduction
+Hello,everyone! <br>
-Hi!My name is Huang Jiayuan,you guys can also called me Cary.<br>
+My name is Huang Jiayuan,you guys can also called me Cary.<br>
 I'm a student from MSB at Macau University of Science and Technology.<br>
 I'm from Jiangxi,Nanchang,a city situated in the southeasten China.<br>
 My hobbies are various,like playing badminton,dancing and making desserts.<br>